CyberAshven/BCH-Stealth-Protocol/README.md

 Sender precondition:
-  Sender's own inputs MUST collectively contribute, AND for each of sender's inputs the sender MUST hold every revealed signing key (full scalar contribution). v2 supports P2PKH and single-party P2SH-multisig (sender holds every k_j).
+  Sender's own inputs MUST collectively contribute, AND for each of sender's inputs the sender MUST hold every revealed signing key (full scalar contribution).
+This spec supports P2PKH and single-party P2SH-multisig (sender holds every k_j).
 Multi-party co-signed multisig is deferred to a future MULTISIG EXTENSION.

 a_sum = Σ ( scalar contributions of sender's own inputs )   mod N
 A_sum = Σ ( point  contributions of ALL contributing inputs )